Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Discussion and conclusions

 Within the continuum approximation, the basic difference between the Kuramoto sine ($\delta = 0$) and the other forms of coupling ($\delta \neq 0$) lies in the KPZ nonlinearity, absent for the Kuramoto coupling due to its odd symmetry.
-Intriguingly, there must be a connection between this fact and the scaling of the critical coupling strength $K_c$ with $L$, hence the (non)existence of synchronous motion in the thermodynamic limit \cite{strogatz,ostborn}.
 The KPZ nonlinearity is known to cause growth along the local surface normal direction, which gives rise to a nonzero excess velocity \cite{barabasi,krug97}.
 Its inclusion breaks the up-down symmetry of the Larkin model, and, in the discrete lattices of oscillators under investigation, changes the (still anomalous) scaling from super-rough to faceted, and the fluctuations from Gaussian to TW distributed.
-Additional systems are also known in which fluctuations are TW \cite{nicoli13,marcos22} due to the occurrence of a KPZ nonlinearity \cite{nicoli,abraham}, even if scaling exponent values differ from those of the KPZ universality class.
-Note in this connection that recent examples are also available, like the tensionles KPZ equation, in which the KPZ nonlinearity induces a non-symmetric distribution \cite{cartes,rodriguez-fernandez22} which however does not take the precise TW form.
-To our knowledge, however, no kinetic-roughening system is yet known with TW-distributed fluctuations, but in which the KPZ nonlinearity is absent.
-Completing the description of the universality class, for our oscillator lattices we obtain that, surprisingly, the covariances follow the analytical form of the Larkin model regardless the value of $\delta$.
+Additional systems are also known in which fluctuations are TW \cite{Nicoli2013,marcos22} due to the occurrence of a KPZ nonlinearity \cite{abraham,nicoli}, even if scaling exponent values differ from those of the KPZ universality class, and irrespective of its $\lambda$ coupling being time-dependent or not.
+Conversely, recent examples are also available, like the tensionless KPZ equation, in which the KPZ nonlinearity induces a non-symmetric distribution \cite{cartes,rodriguez-fernandez22} which however does not take the precise TW form.
+Apparently, no kinetic-roughening system is yet known with TW-distributed fluctuations, but in which the KPZ nonlinearity is absent.
+Completing the description of the universality class, for our oscillator lattices we obtain that, surprisingly, the covariances follow the analytical form of the Larkin model regardless of the value of $\delta$.
 As was mentioned above, an analogous behavior is known for time-dependent noise, whereby the covariance of the linear EW and the nonlinear KPZ equations are both Airy$_1$ \cite{carrasco}.
 The precise reason remains unclear, although it may be related with the fluctuation-dissipation theorem accidentally satisfied by the KPZ equation in one dimension \cite{barabasi,krug97}, which makes it share a number of properties with its (EW) linear approximation.
+At any rate, to our knowledge $\delta\neq0$ oscillator lattices thus provide the first known examples of TW fluctuation statistics without Airy covariance.